Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Gaulish was the Continental Celtic language spoken across Gaul, roughly modern France and neighbouring lands, before and during the Roman period.
+Gaulish was the Continental Celtic language spoken across Gaul, roughly modern France and neighbouring lands, before and during the Roman period, known today from about 800 surviving inscriptions.
 It was recorded in inscriptions using Greek, Etruscan, and Latin alphabets, though much of its religious and oral tradition was deliberately never written.
 After Julius Caesar’s conquest in the 50s BCE, Latin steadily displaced it, especially in towns and trade.
 Gaulish lingered in the countryside, by some accounts into the 5th or 6th century CE, before dissolving entirely into the Latin that would become French.

 Worth remembering